 The Group is committed to upholding the highest standard of business integrity and complying with relevant legal and regulatory requirements.
 It is the policy of the Group to strictly prohibit bribery, corruption and money laundering activities to ensure the conduct of the Group companies and employees are in compliance with the applicable rules and regulations.
-In August 2022, the Board adopted the Anti-Corruption Policy setting out the responsibilities of all directors, officers and employees of the Group as well as any persons associated within the Group to comply with the Prevention of Bribery Ordinance and all other applicable laws, rules and regulations for the purpose of preventing corruption and bribery in all business dealings.
+The Group has an Anti-Corruption Policy setting out the responsibilities of all directors, officers and employees of the Group as well as any persons associated within the Group to comply with the Prevention of Bribery Ordinance and all other applicable laws, rules and regulations for the purpose of preventing corruption and bribery in all business dealings.
 They are strictly prohibited from soliciting, accepting or offering advantages from or to any third parties, such as suppliers or business partners.
-Any actual or suspect cases can be reported through the reporting channels and procedures as stated in the Whistleblowing Policy adopted by the Group in August 2022.
+Any actual or suspect cases can be reported through the reporting channels and procedures as stated in the Group's Whistleblowing Policy.
 The Group will investigate and take appropriate actions accordingly.

 The Company has provided sufficient information on the Group's anti-corruption principles to all employees.
 Any changes in the applicable laws, rules and regulations are brought to the attention of relevant employees and relevant operation units from time to time.
-During the year under review, the Group invited Hong Kong Independent Commission Against Corruption (ICAC) to give training to our employees in order to enhance their awareness on the vulnerability and corruption risk at work, understand the legal requirements and organization's policy in preventing corruption as well as necessary skills to handle ethical dilemmas at their workplace.
-Directors were also provided with training materials issued by ICAC on anti-corruption and integrity management.
+During the year under review, the Group invited Hong Kong Independent Commission Against Corruption (ICAC) to give training to our employees in order to heighten their awareness on the vulnerability and corruption risk at work, understand the legal requirements and organization's policy in preventing corruption as well as necessary skills to handle ethical dilemmas at their workplace.
+Directors were also provided with training materials issued by The Hong Kong Institution of Directors on implementation of sound and effective ethical governance practices against corruption, fraud and malpractices.